Dorian

 22nd December 1894 The Dreyfus Affair

-Post-Nazism, post-Holocaust, it’s easy to forget that it was not Berlin, but Paris – the very symbol of Enlightenment and cultural capital of Europe – that played shameful host to the first outpouring of modern political anti-Semitism.
-For it was one … Continue reading
+Post-Nazism, post-Holocaust, it’s easy to forget that it was not Berlin, but Paris – the cultural capital of Europe – that played shameful host to the first outpouring of modern political anti-Semitism.
+For it was on this day in 1894 that … Continue reading

 Posted in World Events | 6 Comments